 With summer camps becoming popular, they are springing up just about everywhere; in nooks and corners, in schools and malls.
 So pick up a good one nearest to you, or else you will end up spending most of your time dropping and picking up your child.

 Unlike schools, in summer camps there are kids ranging from various ages.
 Usually, they bracket kids from 2.5 – 5 years, 5-9 years and 9 – 14 years in different classes.
-But yes, your 3 year old will be in the same activity group as a 4 year old.
-So find out from the activity coordinator if your child will be able to cope up with the same activities that are designed for all.
-Because if not, your child might not enjoy and refuse to go to the summer camp at all.
+But yes, your 3 year old will be in the same activity group as a 4 year old and a 9 year old will be more or less performing an activity with 5 year olds, which might not go very well with him.

 Check out the branch:

-Many popular summer camps operate at many places in a city or cities simultaneously.
+Many popular summer camps operate in many places in a city or cities simultaneously.
 But beware, not all branches/franchises are as good.
-When I was looking for a summer camp for my daughter, there was this camp that I had come across which seemed to be very popular on the social media and with other mothers.
+When I was looking for a summer camp for my daughter, there was this camp that I had come across which seemed to be very popular in the social media and with other mothers.
 But later I came to know that not all its branches were as good.

-Summer camps usually share their weekly activity schedules with the parents.
+- Most camps share their weekly summer camp activities and themes with the parents.
 If not, ask them to share it with you.
 It helps parents to be informed about what their kid is going to learn next.

 - These activities should be a clever combination of art & craft, sing-a-long, role play, etc. so that kids don’t lose interest.

 - Check out if your child will be interested in those summer camp themes and activities.
 Many camps have this option where you can choose only the weeks where you find the activities interesting.

 - For an older and outdoorsy child, overnight summer camps might be interesting.
 They can be adventure camps where kids learn trekking, rock climbing, rappelling, etc. or a night spent on a farm learning rural activities.